NEC-PROJECTS-2023/DG4/README.md

 # DG4
 CAB FARE PREDICTION

-Team Members : S.Sushma Priyanka, G.V.L Sai Roshini, SD.Sabeera Begum
+Team Members :
+1.S.Sushma Priyanka
+2.G.V.L Sai Roshini
+3.SD.Sabeera Begum

 About Project : Cab rides paint a vibrant picture of life in the city.
 The millions of rides taken each month can provide insight into traffic patterns, road blockage, or large-scale events that attract many people.
 With ride